muhammad-abdullah-3272/Heart-Disease-Classification-Using-Neural-Networks/README.md

 Heart disease is one of the leading causes of death worldwide.
 This project aims to classify heart disease using a neural network model.
 The dataset consists of 11 features and corresponding binary labels.
 The goal is to train a neural model to correctly predict whether a patient is suffering from heart disease based on given features.

-**Important Note:** This is a **from-scratch generic implementation** of a neural network that can handle **any type of CSV data or even images** for classification.
+> **Note:** This is a **from-scratch generic implementation** of a neural network that can handle **any type of CSV data or even images** for classification.
 It only requires minor modifications in the data loader and `Training.py` to set the input and output dimensions accordingly.
 Once adjusted, the model is ready for training on various classification tasks, including different datasets and image classification.

 ---